-For the seventh consecutive year, Oktoberfest in the Gardens is coming to Melbourne and this year its supersizing its beer hall to four times its previous versions.
-That's enough seating to fit 5,000 Oktoberfest punters.
-Bring it!
+The annual Oktoberfest in the Gardens is back in Melbourne and is supersizing its beer hall to double of last year, seating enough to fit 10,000 Oktoberfest punters.

 Inside the hall entertainment to the tunes of German brass bands, yodellers and accordion players will keep the crowd rowdy while outside food stalls will sate, rides and games will thrill and the ever-popular silent disco will have you dancing all day long.

 Want something not-so silent?
 Inflatable dodgeball is coming to town with teams of 5 lederhosen clad punters vying for the trophy.
 Who will win?

 2. Munich Brauhaus

 - When: 22 September - 28 October 2018

 - Where: 45 South Wharf Promenade South Wharf, Melbourne

 - Beer selection: 5 official bears by Spaten, Paulaner, Löwenbräu and Hofbräu.

 This 900-seater beer hall claims to celebrate Oktoberfest 365 days per year, but really pulls out the stops in October.